-In accordance with Government Auditing Standards, we have also issued our report dated December 16, 2020, on our consideration of the Village of Bourbonnais, Illinois' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2021, on our consideration of the Village of Bourbonnais, Illinois' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Village of Bourbonnais, Illinois' internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Village of Bourbonnais, Illinois' internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Village of Bourbonnais, Illinois' internal control over financial control over financial reporting and reporting and compliance.

-Borschnack, Pelletier + Co.
+Borschnack, Pelleties + Co.

-Kankakee, Illinois December 16, 2020
+Kankakee, Illinois December 15, 2021

-This section of the Village of Bourbonnais' (Village) comprehensive annual financial report presents management's discussion and analysis of the Village's financial performance during the fiscal year that ended on April 30, 2020.
+This section of the Village of Bourbonnais' (Village) financial statements presents management's discussion and analysis of the Village's financial performance during the fiscal year that ended on April 30, 2021.
 Please read this analysis in conjunction with the Village's basic financial statements, which follow this section.